 As we delve into the realm of Edge AI Systems, it's crucial to understand the pivotal role they play in processing data at the source of generation.
 Edge AI refers to the deployment of artificial intelligence algorithms on devices or networks located at the edge of the Internet, close to the data source.
 Unlike traditional AI systems that rely heavily on cloud-based processing, Edge AI provides real-time data processing, which is vital for applications requiring immediate decision-making, such as autonomous driving or industrial automation.

 Integrating AI capabilities at the edge also opens up new opportunities for innovation across various industries.
 From smart home devices to advanced medical diagnostics, the potential applications are vast and varied.
-As we explore the essential considerations for hardware selection in Edge AI systems, we'll gain insights into how to build effective solutions that harness these benefits.
+As we explore the essential considerations for Embedded AI Hardware Selection in Edge AI systems, we'll gain insights into how to build effective solutions that harness these benefits.
+Embien's product engineering services encompass the full Embedded AI Hardware Selection process — from architecture evaluation and BOM optimisation through to PCB design and BSP bring-up.

 Embedded AI Hardware Selection